 Try using our flat rate VAT calculator to see how much you would pay on the scheme.

-What VAT percentage is my business?
+What is Flat Rate VAT percentage of my business?

 Each different type of business has a different rate.
 We have listed a few of the most popular ones for small business here: